- Gartner’s objectivity was called into question in the NetScout case.

-How Vendors Advertises Rankings
+How Vendors Advertise Rankings

-IT vendors ranked as “Leaders” in Gartner’s Magic Quadrant often advertise that ranking on their company websites.
+IT vendors ranked “Leaders” in Gartner’s Magic Quadrant often advertise that ranking on their company websites.
 Gartner facilitates that advertising by charging IT vendors a fee to allow them to include a link on their website to a licensed copy of the

 relevant Magic Quadrant report.

-Here the lawsuit mentions an InformationWeek article on Gartner regarding its influence.
+Here, the lawsuit mentions an InformationWeek article on Gartner regarding its influence.